Table of Contents Show

 GVWR stands for gross vehicle weight rating.
 It’s the maximum weight rating from the chassis manufacturer.
 To clarify, the GVWR designates what the base frame of your rig can hold.

-The GVW is the total weight of the rig when it’s fully loaded.
+The GVW is the rig’s total weight when it’s fully loaded.
 This weight includes any passengers and any cargo, also including vehicle fluids.
-Remember, you need to know the GVW and GVWR for all vehicles, whether you’re driving or towing it.
+Remember, you need to know the GVW and GVWR for all vehicles, whether driving or towing them.

 RV Park and Campground Safety

-It’s not a given that RVing is safe while in an RV park or campground.
-In fact, there are more people in these places compared to boondocking.
-And people can cause problems.
+It’s not a given that RVing is safe in an RV park or campground.
+There are more people in these places than boondocking, and people can cause problems.
 Improper maintenance, theft, or even violence are all human-made problems.

-Again, no one can guarantee safety, and it doesn’t matter where you are.
-When entering a campground or RV park, pay attention to what you see.
+Again, no one can guarantee safety; it doesn’t matter where you are.
+Pay attention to what you see when entering a campground or RV park.
 If there’s trash everywhere or the park is in general disarray, it’s normal to feel concerned.
 At the same time, you might be staying in an immaculate RV resort, and you could still experience theft, for example.

-There are a couple of easy tips to help you increase your safety at RV parks, campgrounds, or anywhere for that matter.
+There are a couple of easy tips to help you increase your safety at RV parks, campgrounds, or anywhere else.
 One is to be aware of your surroundings at all times.
-Become familiar with the buildings, the landscape, and your neighbors when you can.
+Become familiar with the buildings, landscape, and neighbors when possible.
 Be confident.
 Smile at people and let them know you see them.

-Another easy tip is to lock your doors and your valuables when you’re away, just like you would at home.
+Another easy tip is to lock your doors and valuables while away, just like at home.
 Take away those crimes of convenience, and a crime might not happen.
 If a door is easy to open, it’s easy for someone to pop in, take a few things, and leave unnoticed.
-If it’s locked, it takes more time, and a thief is more likely to abandon their plight for fear of being seen.
+If locked, it takes more time, and a thief is more likely to abandon their plight for fear of being seen.

-Utilizing those simple steps along with an emergency action plan that you know well will help minimize many safety concerns while staying in an RV park or campground.
+Utilizing those simple steps and an emergency action plan you know well will help minimize many safety concerns while staying in an RV park or campground.

 Boondocking Safety

 Many people wonder if boondocking is safe.
 It is if you follow the same safety measures as you would in an RV park and campground, and then some.
-Having an emergency action plan is one of the most critical safety plans to have when boondocking.
+An emergency action plan is one of the most critical safety plans when boondocking.

 Also, know your style, what you’re comfortable with, or what you’re willing to try.
-For example, if you’ve never camped off the grid before and know nothing about how to find boondocking sites, take it one step at a time.
+For example, if you’ve never camped off the grid before and know nothing about finding boondocking sites, take it one step at a time.
 Go out with friends who can give you a helping hand and show you the ropes.

 If you’ve been backcountry camping or hiking before your RV experience, this knowledge easily transitions into boondocking safely.
 Knowing routes in and out, understanding water conservation, and trusting your gut can keep you safe while camping in the most remote places.
 Almost as if you were on your own two feet in the middle of the wilderness.